eaglescommander/SIAK-AXZ/README.md

 # Blitzkrieg
+Win war fast, win war smart

 ![My Third Reich Can't Be This Cute](https://user-images.githubusercontent.com/39584172/149769408-94ac3f40-bfe8-4f37-89bb-17bfd9ce2a0f.png)

-Win war fast, win war smart
+Auf der Heide blüht ein kleines Blümelein<br />
+und das heißt: Erika.

-## What you need
+## What You Need
 - Selenium and Python, this should be fairly obvious if you know basic programming
 - Chromedriver according to your browser's version, place it on the same folder as this
 - Put your username and password in user_pass.txt